labyrinthinesecurity/kinglet/README.md

 It is also possible to mix and match affinities and anti-affinities on a same container.
 For example, *up*, *close* and *old*.

-## Nodes size

-Each node can accomodate up to 10 containers.
-The maximum capacity a node can hold is called the **node size**.

 # Tutorials